-The park office is on Mill Rd, which is at a separated entrance from the campground and has ample parking if needed.
+The park office is on Mill Road, which is at a separate entrance from the campground and has ample parking if needed.
 You'll also find parking at the boat launch near the entrance to Coleman Trail.
-Travel tip - if you need WiFi access, you can find it at the visitor center which also has a gift shop and sells firewood.
+Travel tip - if you need Wi-Fi access, you can find it at the Visitor Center, which also has a gift shop and sells firewood.
 Note that cellular service is spotty at best so plan accordingly.

-Make your way to the edge of North Carolina to relax and spend some time away from it all in your RV!
-One of the best-kept secrets in the NC State Park System, this campground is small with spacious lots.
+Make your way to the edge of North Carolina to relax and spend some time away from it all in your RV.
+One of the best-kept secrets in the North Carolina State Park System, this campground is small with spacious lots.
 Rarely crowded, escape the everyday noise with the tranquility of this state park in the midst of the hardwood forest.
 Not far from the park office, the RV campground offers picnic tables and grills, as well as a boat launch and dock available for fishing.
 There is a bathhouse with drinking water, restrooms with flush toilets, and hot showers.

 In all, there are 20 tent and trailer sites.
 Note that the campground does not provide electrical hookups, water, or a dumping station.
 However, the amazing scenery and exploration opportunities at the park well makes up for it.
-A well-maintained ADA accessible trail is available to park goers as part of a network of five trails allowing hikers to maneuver over nine miles of southern swampland to hardwood forest.
+A well-maintained ADA-accessible trail is available to park-goers as part of a network of five trails allowing hikers to maneuver over nine miles of southern swampland to hardwood forest.
 RV goers can take an additional escape with five paddle trails through the park, adding 13 more miles of exploration opportunity.
-Unplug from the rat race of everyday life and get out into the heart of nature at Merchants Millpond State Park!
+Unplug from the rat race of everyday life and get out into the heart of nature at Merchants Millpond State Park.

 Pack your lunch and your knee boots for this once in a lifetime experience!
 For the active outdoor lover, enjoy a day on the water as you tour the Lassiter Swamp.
 This six-hour canoe trip will guide you to an island for a picnic lunch.
-After a quick rest, you will then travel the two and a half hours back to the visitor center.
+After a quick rest, you will then travel the two and a half hours back to the Visitor Center.
 Perfect for seasoned explorers, test your skills as you fight the current and wind on the way back for a mid-afternoon workout.